FreeBSD/amd64 (pc3.example.org) (ttyv0) login:

 Examples are shown in Sample Disk, Slice, and Partition Names.

-Conceptual Model of a Disk shows a conceptual model of a disk layout.
+Conceptual Model of a Disk shows a conceptual model of a disk layout using MBR slices.

-When installing FreeBSD, configure the disk slices, create partitions within the slice to be used for FreeBSD, create a file system or swap space in each partition, and decide where each file system will be mounted.
+When installing FreeBSD, configure the disk slices if using MBR, and create partitions within the slice to be used for FreeBSD.
+If using GPT, configure partitions for each file system.
+In either case, create a file system or swap space in each partition, and decide where each file system will be mounted.
+See gpart(8) for information on manipulating partitions.

 |Drive Type||Drive Device Name|